The world is changing, and steel is part of the transformation.

 Tour participants must wear sturdy, enclosed shoes and dirt-resistant clothing covering the whole body – even in hot summer temperatures.
 Please understand that we will not allow visitors to enter the plant area without appropriate clothing.

-People with limited mobility, wheelchair users, wearers of active body aids (e.g. pacemakers) and pregnant women are advised not to take part in a plant tour.
-This is for their own well-being.
+Persons with limited mobility, wheelchair users, wearers of active body aids (e.g. pacemakers) and pregnant women are advised not to take part in a plant tour.
+This is for your own safety.